Menu

 • Minimum / Maximum: 3,6

-• Travel and gear coordination: International travel to Canada requires a valid passport and proof of COVID immunization.
-Group spreadsheet on G-Drive will be shared with confirmed participants.
+• Travel and gear coordination: International travel to Canada requires a valid passport.
+Group spreadsheet will be shared with confirmed participants.

 • What to bring: Warm technical ice climbing boots, sharp ice crampons, a pair of sharp technical ice tools, harness, belay device, 3 locking carabiners, 2 slings, prusik, Tibloc or Micro traxion, a snow picket, 16 cm ice screw, PAS, helmet, base layers, mid layers, shell layers, puffy with hood, 2 pair socks, gloves, mountain glasses, 40 - 60 liter climbing pack, sleeping bag, mat, tent, food for 6 days, 2 liter water carrying capacity, trekking poles, map, compass, strong headlamp with extra batteries, a few shovels and glacier wands for the group.
 Each person will carry crevasse rescue gear.
 MAA may supply some or all of the group technical equipment, ropes, tents, stoves, and fuel.